Wisconsin Athletic Hall of Fame: History

-In 2014, the Wisconsin Athletic Hall of Fame was acquired by Lammi Sports Management, a Milwaukee-based sports marketing corporation.
-Shortly after the acquisition, Lammi Sports announced that Wisconsin Hall of Fame LLC will manage and control the assets related to the Athletic Hall of Fame.
+In December 2014, Milwaukee-based Lammi Sports Management (now Team Lammi) announced it had acquired the assets of the Hall from the previous managing organization, with plans to revitalize the institution and restore annual induction ceremonies.
+Under the new ownership structure, Wisconsin Hall of Fame, LLC assumed responsibility for the Hall’s affairs.

+Each year, the Hall holds an official induction ceremony to honor new members whose achievements have made a lasting impact on Wisconsin’s sports history.
+In 2025, the Hall celebrated its 75th anniversary class with inductees including Green Bay Packers kicker Mason Crosby and NFL Hall of Famer Joe Thomas.

 67th Anniversary Class

 On October 27, 2015, the Wisconsin Athletic Hall of Fame announced that Wisconsin Badgers men's basketball coach Bo Ryan and Green Bay Packers all-time leading wide receiver Donald Driver were selected for induction into the Athletic Hall of Fame's 65th Anniversary Class.
 The pair was inducted during a special event celebrating their careers and contributions to athletics in Wisconsin on April 30, 2016, at the UW–Milwaukee Panther Arena, the site of the first Wisconsin Athletic Hall of Fame induction event in 1951.

 68th Anniversary Class

 Wisconsin Badgers Heisman Trophy winner Ron Dayne, LPGA legend Sherri Steinhauer, and Green Bay Packers player Charles Woodson were inducted as part of the 68th Anniversary Class on April 29, 2017.
 Bud Selig was also honored for his efforts to advance athletics and better the community in the state of Wisconsin with the Lifetime Achievement Award.
 2016 inductee and Green Bay Packers Hall of Famer Donald Driver served as the MC for the event, which again took place at the UW–Milwaukee Panther Arena.